Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

 Check your scenario against the following indicators to confirm that the web server process crashed.

-* The web application is unresponsive after installing the Contrast .NET agent.
+* The web application is unresponsive after installing the .NET agent.

 * The Windows Event Log (**Event Viewer > Windows Logs > Application**) has Error entries for the ".NET Runtime" and "Application Error".